tatts-dev/TholaApp/README.md

 # Thola App (V1)

-Developed at the ITWEB Security Summit hackathon 2026 in Johannesburg by Geeklucha Thola is a mobile-first platform designed to connect users with local vendors.
+Developed at the ITWEB Security Summit hackathon 2026 in Johannesburg hosted by Geekluch.
+Thola is a mobile-first platform designed to connect users with local vendors.
 It features robust role-based authentication, a map interface for discovering local vendors, product catalog management, and seamless integration for vendor KYC.

 ## The stack we used to developed Thola.